The IRC and the LEGO Foundation

 Research has shown that play gives refugee children a chance to overcome trauma, learn and thrive.
 Through a new initiative called PlayMatters, the International Rescue Committee and the LEGO Foundation are working together to show that it is possible to reach every refugee child in East Africa with play-based learning.

-We will start in Uganda and Ethiopia, home to nearly one million refugee children who have been displaced from their homes.
+We are starting in Uganda and Ethiopia, home to nearly one million refugee children who have been displaced from their homes.
 We will work with local governments, teachers and caregivers to help reimagine the education system.

 After all, we know that play matters—and the earliest years count the most.
 Learning through play helps kids develop social and emotional skills and build resilience.
 It strengthens the brain connections essential for future development.
 And most importantly, it gives children the opportunity to imagine a future of their own design.